|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

-After hearty lunches and thrilling rapids, we may stop to hike out to an old moonshiner’s hideout.
+After hearty lunches and thrilling rapids, we may stop to hike.
 Outlaw history abounds in this remote part of the Green River, we may check out an abandoned ranch where Butch Cassidy’s Wild Bunch spent their evenings.

 We will encounter 40 million years of geologic time as we float through this deep canyon.
 The canyon walls will soar up to the sky above you, at points Desolation Canyon is deeper than the Grand Canyon at the Bright Angel Trail.